Itangalo/AI-Education/the Book/10 Introduction.md

 # 3: Getting Started with ChatGPT

 ChatGPT was created and is operated by the company OpenAI.
-To use ChatGPT, you need an account on OpenAI, which you can arrange through the OpenAI website (e.g., [beta.openai.com][2]).
+To use ChatGPT, you need an account with OpenAI, which you can set up through the OpenAI website (e.g., [beta.openai.com][2]).
 The account is free, and while a paid service recently became available in the US [^2], there are also a free service available.
 [OpenAI account terms of use][4] state that you must be at least 18 years old.
-The email address you provide must be confirmed through an email sent to that address, and then you are ready to go to [chat.openai.com][5] and start using ChatGPT.
+The email address you provide must be confirmed via an email sent to that address, and then you can go to [chat.openai.com][5] and start using ChatGPT.

 ![ChatGPT interface, with key elements marked 1-3.][image-1]

 The key parts of the chat window are (1) the input window for ChatGPT – often called a "prompt", (2) history of previous chats, and (3) the button to start new chat threads.
 If the selected chat thread is empty, as in the image above, a summary of some of the key features of ChatGPT is displayed.

 When you type something to ChatGPT, the conversation appears in the main part of the window.
-The response from ChatGPT grows word by word, and if the service under heavy load, it may take a few seconds for the text to appear.
+The response from ChatGPT appears word by word, and if the service is under heavy load, it may take a few seconds for the text to appear.
 (If it times out, just reload the page.)
 The chat is saved in the left column and automatically gets a header based on its contents.

 ![ChatGPT interface as it looks when a conversation is in progress.][image-2]

 If you hover over your message to ChatGPT, an icon to edit the question appears, giving a new answer.
-Next to each answer are buttons that can be used to provide feedback on whether the answer was good or bad, which also gives a chance to indicate what you thinks would be a perfect answer.
+Next to each answer are buttons that can be used to provide feedback on whether the answer was good or bad, which also give you a chance to indicate what you think would be a perfect answer.
 Feedback is used to improve ChatGPT.

 There is no built-in way to export text from conversations.
 It's common to either manually mark and copy text or take screenshots, but if you use ChatGPT frequently, you may want to consider installing a plugin in your web browser that makes it easier to copy text.

 ## Some Tips when Chatting with ChatGPT
 Chatting with ChatGPT is natural in many ways - you write as you would to a person.
 The most common ways are probably to ask short questions or to prompt ChatGPT to write something specific, and follow it up with further questions, prompts or adjustments.
 Some methods and tricks that may be less natural may also be good to know:

 * If you press enter in the chat box, the message will be sent to ChatGPT.
-With shift + enter, you have the ability to create line breaks without sending the message.
+With shift + enter, you can create line breaks without sending the message.
 * If you want to vary or reuse a longer question, it can save time to have the prompt in a text editor or word processor, where it can be edited, copied and reused more easily.
 * If you want to give long texts to ChatGPT, you can for example type "What is the most difficult part of this text?" and paste the text before sending the message, or "Below is a text I have written that I want you to give feedback on so I can improve it."
 * If you give ChatGPT a text without any question or instruction, it will respond with a summary of the text.